cfg4j/cfg4j-sample-apps/classpath-bind/README.md

 // Specify which files to load.
 Configuration from both files will be merged.
 ConfigFilesProvider configFilesProvider = () -> Arrays.asList(new File("application.properties"), new File("otherConfig.properties"));

-// Use Git repository as configuration store ConfigurationSource source = new ClasspathConfigurationSource(configFilesProvider);
+// Use classpath repository as configuration store ConfigurationSource source = new ClasspathConfigurationSource(configFilesProvider);

 // Create provider